 The information presented in this interview is designed to be illustrative of the general investment philosophy and broad investment style overview of Tweedy, Browne Company LLC ("Tweedy, Browne").
-Tweedy, Browne is the investment adviser to Tweedy, Browne International Value Fund (the "International Value Fund" or the "Fund").
+Tweedy, Browne is the investment adviser to Tweedy, Browne International Value Fund (the "International Value Fund").